Maro Engel: GT Racing (2012)

 After leaving DTM, Engel spent the 2012 year making several guest appearances in selected sports car racing championships worldwide as a member of the AMG Customer Sports team, winning the fifth round of the 2012 Australian GT Championship at the Phillip Island Grand Prix Circuit, driving a Mercedes-Benz SLS AMG GT3 prepared by Erebus Racing.

 V8 Supercars (2013)

-Engel made his V8 Supercar debut in 2013, driving a Mercedes E63 AMG entered by Erebus Motorsport (formerly known as Stone Brothers Racing).
+Engel made his V8 Supercar debut in 2013, driving a Erebus Mercedes E63 AMG entered by Erebus Motorsport (formerly known as Stone Brothers Racing).
 Engel replaced Shane van Gisbergen as the driver of the No. 9 SP Tools entry.
 Engel had five race retirements.
-His best finish was a ninth place in a hastily prepared under developed car at the third race of the Darwin round; he finished last of the full-time drivers in the season championship.
+His best finish was a ninth place in a hastily prepared under developed car at the third race of the Darwin round.

 Macau Grand Prix GT Cup (2013)

 Next to his commitments in V8 Supercar for Erebus Motorsport he competed in the 2013 Macau GT Cup with a Mercedes-Benz SLS AMG GT3 scoring pole position and a lap record in qualifying.
 Narrowly missing out on the victory due to sustaining a puncture on the front left while leading, 2 laps before the end.